uQr/cordova-docs/articles/getting-started/tutorial-nuget.md

-﻿<properties pageTitle="Add packages to your Cordova project with the Nuget Package Manager" description="This is an article on nuget tutorial" services="" documentationCenter=""
+<properties pageTitle="Add packages to your Cordova project with the Nuget Package Manager"
+  description="This is an article on nuget tutorial" services="" documentationCenter=""